UPPER WEST SIDE II

 TYPE

-We achieved this through a custom 76-inch round table that can be extended with two leaves.
-Most of the time, these leaves are concealed in the oiled oak millwork, which also conceal cocktail and coffee bars.
+We achieved this through a custom 72-inch round table that can be extended with two leaves.
+Most of the time, these leaves are concealed in the oiled oak millwork, which also conceal individual cocktail and coffee bars.
 The paneling’s honeyed tones continue in the vintage Brutalist credenza.
 Acquired in Belgium, its shapes echo the couple’s artwork.

 The kitchen is a custom design.
-Rendered entirely in oiled oak, it is intended to be a calm, inviting environment for cooking.
+Rendered entirely in white oak, it is intended to be a calm, inviting environment for cooking.
 So, rather than layer additional tones and textures, the remaining details—recessed pulls, stainless steel appliances, and a honed quartzite countertop—were kept as understated as possible.